High-profile Tibetan monk dies in prison in China

 On Monday, China's foreign ministry said it "firmly opposed" the participation of U.S. White House adviser Valerie Jarrett in a birthday celebration for the Dalai Lama in New York on July 10.

-(Additional reporting by Abhishek Madhukar in DHARAMSALA, Frank Jack Daniel and Andrew MacAskill in NEW DELHI and Michael Martina in BEIJING; Editing by Robert Birsel)
+(Additional reporting by Abhishek Madhukar in DHARAMSALA, Frank Jack Daniel and Andrew MacAskill in NEW DELHI, Michael Martina in BEIJING and Peter Cooney in Washington; Editing by Robert Birsel and Paul Tait)